zImPatrick/custom_overlay_from_clipboard_content/README.md

 # Custom Overlay from Clipboard Content
+The key to toggle the overlay by default is set to `F`.
+Pressing `G` will output the value via TTS.

 To compile this on Debian install `libinput-dev libxtst-dev libx11-dev libxtst-dev libudev-dev`.
-The key to toggle the overlay by default is set to `F`.
 If you want to use the tts output on Linux install `libspeechd-dev`.

 ## Linux quirks